-On September 1, 2017 we entered into an exclusive license agreement with Serenity Pharmaceuticals LLC for the exclusive commercial rights for NoctivaTM, the first product approved by FDA for the treatment of nocturia due to nocturnal polyuria, a condition characterized by the overproduction of urine at night, resulting in patients having to wake twice or more per night to void.
+On September 1, 2017, we entered into an exclusive license agreement with Serenity Pharmaceuticals LLC for the exclusive commercial rights for NoctivaTM, the first product approved by FDA for the treatment of nocturia due to nocturnal polyuria, a condition characterized by the overproduction of urine at night, resulting in patients having to wake twice or more per night to void.
 It is estimated that approximately 40 million adults in the U.S. suffer from nocturia, representing a large market opportunity.
-We have fully staffed urology sales and marketing teams and will look to grow our urology offering through future acquisitions, in-licensing opportunities, and internal product development activities.
+We have fully-staffed urology sales and marketing teams.